Sal McKeown coped with the optical illusion of BETT 2013 – more is less – to pick her Inclusion Top 20

 Here is my Top 20:

-- Speaking and listening is a key concern for young people with behavioural issues.
-I met Keith Ford at the Talking Products stand.
+- Talking Products stand.
 Keith is headteacher at St Martin's Garden, a primary school with an ASD centre in Bath.
 He was ordering Talking Tins which let pupils record ideas when trying to compose text.
 This means they are not trying to remember and spell at the same time.
 I really liked their Talking Photo Album and the Talking Tiles which cost £40 for six different colour tiles which will record and play back 40 seconds of voice, music or sound effects.
 These are ideal for sentence construction, matching and sequencing and for interactive displays.

 - Pupils on Tyneside are using Kudlian Software's I Can Present for capturing 'pupil voice' interviews.
 This green screening software is a great tool for special needs because it is so simple and immediate.
 It is also easy to change he font and colours of prompts to make it easier for pupils to read.